Our People

 Board Chair

-Dr. Jennifer Dilts is the director of Children’s Mercy Kansas City’s Comprehensive Headache Clinic and an associate professor at the University of Missouri-Kansas City.
+Dr. Jennifer Dilts is a pediatrician and medical acupuncturist at Bloom Pediatrics in Kansas City, Kansas.
+Prior to moving to private practice in 2023, she was the director of Children’s Mercy Kansas City’s Comprehensive Headache Clinic and an associate professor of pediatrics at the University of Missouri-Kansas City.
 She is board-certified in pediatrics, headache medicine, and medical acupuncture.
 Her pediatric acupuncture research has won several grants and national awards.
 Additionally, she has designed a curriculum to teach optimal procedural pain and anxiety management to pediatric residents.
 As the mom of three daughters, she feels passionately about empowering kids before and during procedures.
-She also loves talking with teenagers about headaches.
+She also loves talking with kids and teens about headaches, ADHD, and mental health.

 Jennifer Dilts, DO

-Dr. Jennifer Dilts is the director of Children’s Mercy Kansas City’s Comprehensive Headache Clinic and an associate professor at the University of Missouri-Kansas City.
+Dr. Jennifer Dilts is a pediatrician and medical acupuncturist at Bloom Pediatrics in Kansas City, Kansas.
+Prior to moving to private practice in 2023, she was the director of Children’s Mercy Kansas City’s Comprehensive Headache Clinic and an associate professor of pediatrics at the University of Missouri-Kansas City.
 She is board-certified in pediatrics, headache medicine, and medical acupuncture.
 Her pediatric acupuncture research has won several grants and national awards.
 Additionally, she has designed a curriculum to teach optimal procedural pain and anxiety management to pediatric residents.
 As the mom of three daughters, she feels passionately about empowering kids before and during procedures.
-She also loves talking with teenagers about headaches.
+She also loves talking with kids and teens about headaches, ADHD, and mental health.

 Neil Menzies